Embraer E-Jet E2 family: Introduction

 After type certification, the first E190-E2 was delivered to launch operator Widerøe in April 2018, configured with 114-seat in single-class, followed by deliveries for Air Astana and Chinese GX Airlines.
 Before the aircraft were delivered, Embraer announced that some of the initial E-Jet E2s will need to be retrofitted due to the shorter life of the combustor in their Pratt & Whitney PW1900G engines.
 A business class is developed with a 2+2 staggered seat layout offering a seat pitch of up to 137 cm, available from mid-2019.

 Embraer targets a 99% dispatch reliability after 12 months and 99.5% after four years while the E1 took 10 years to achieve its targeted reliability.
 On 4 April 2018, Widerøe took delivery of its first E190-E2 in Sao Jose dos Campos.
 It was introduced between Bergen and Tromsø, Norway on 24 April 2018.
 By June 2018, the first three E190-E2s delivered to Wideroe accumulated 413 flight hours and 332 cycles, an average of 6.57 cycles per day and an average stage length of 1.28 hours, with a 99.35% dispatch reliability and a 97.74% schedule reliability.
 Widerøe had a dispatch reliability of 98.5% after its first year of operation.
+The E2 series have received ETOPS 120 approval from Brazilian, American and European regulators as of March 2024.

 Boeing–Embraer joint venture

 In December 2017, Boeing and Embraer were discussing a potential combination.

-On July 5, 2018, Boeing and Embraer announced a Memorandum of Understanding to establish a joint venture, in which Boeing would hold an 80% stake, to produce and service Embraer's commercial airliners, including the E-Jet E2.
+On 5 July 2018, Boeing and Embraer announced a Memorandum of Understanding to establish a joint venture, in which Boeing would hold an 80% stake, to produce and service Embraer's commercial airliners, including the E-Jet E2.
 Aviation industry analysts noted that the deal would be good for both companies, as Boeing needed smaller aircraft, like the E-Jet and E-Jet E2 families, and Embraer needed the marketing power of a larger company as the E-Jet E2 family was selling slowly.

-On February 26, 2019, the partnership was approved by Embraer's shareholders, and the new joint venture was waiting for regulatory approval.
-On April 24, 2020, Boeing terminated the deal, stating that Embraer did not satisfy the conditions of the agreement.
+On 26 February 2019, the partnership was approved by Embraer's shareholders, and the new joint venture was waiting for regulatory approval.
+On 24 April 2020, Boeing terminated the deal, stating that Embraer did not satisfy the conditions of the agreement.
 Embraer rejected Boeing's reasons, saying the company sought to avoid its commitments and said it would pursue "all remedies against Boeing for the damages incurred," which industry analysts believe may include damages for orders that were lost while customers were waiting for the deal to close.